 Scholarly Commons Citation

 Tushnet, Rebecca, "Why the Customer Isn’t Always Right: Producer-Based Limits on Rights Accretion in Trademark" (2007).
 Georgetown Law Faculty Publications and Other Works.
-Paper 796.
+796.